 Licensure and Membership

-We are licensed by the DSWD, SEC, and BIR.
+We are licensed and accredited by the DSWD, SEC, and BIR.
 We are a member of the International Society for the Prevention of Child Abuse and Neglect (ISPCAN) and Family for Every Child.

 When we opened our services, our logo was a butterfly.
 The butterfly represents the fact that while there is beauty in all our children, because child sexual abuse is not understood, we are all fragile.
 The whole with their lack of awareness was far more powerful than the individual child, victim, and even organizations working for and with this population.
 In our first 20 years we perhaps had more failures than successes because of this fact – but in the end we feel we have come out strong, we have learned from our many failures, we have bonded with many others, and we have made a difference.
 Read more.